skryptx/Server-Side-Playground/java/README.md

    b.
 The index of array(inturn linkedlist) at which element needs to be inserted is decided my **hash function**.\
    c.
 Hash Function can be as simple as **mod n**. (**n** can be any number)

+#### 2. LinkedSet:
+a.
+Maintains the insertion order.
+It means the duplicate element encountered does not change the order of the original element present in set.

+#### 3. TreeSet:
+a.
+Inserts in sorted order.
+It does not care about insertion order.

 ## Important Notes

 1. When you want accurate result , do not use float or doube.
 Use BigDecimal in that scenario.